1. There are plenty of dining options.

 Families, beginners, and freestylers should head to West Mountain in Queensbury where 30 trails offer up everything from easy to expert terrain.
 Book a lesson with one of their instructors or hit the terrain park which offers up the longest jump in the Northeast!
 At night the lights turn on and you can ski until 9 pm Monday through Saturday.

-Free skiing?
+Freeskiing?
 We’ve got that too.
 The Dynamite Hill Recreation Area has a rope tow, night skiing and snowmaking on their drop of about 65 feet.
-You’ll also find cross-country ski trails, snowshoeing, a tubing hill, skate rink, and warming hut at the recreation area.
+You’ll also find cross-country ski trails, snowshoeing, a tubing hill, skate rink, and warming hut in the recreation area.

 5. It’s not just about skiing and riding in the winter, there are plenty of things to do!